FREE Shipping on orders over $899

 Calcium deficiency: know the possible causes and symptoms

-The Importance of Calcium in Our Bone Health: Causes, Symptoms and Treatments for Calcium Deficiency
+The Importance of Calcium in Our Bone Health: Causes, Symptoms, and Treatments for Calcium Deficiency

 The Importance of Calcium in the Body

 Bone formation is a continuous process that occurs throughout life.
-During childhood and adolescence, the body needs a significant amount of calcium for proper bone growth and development.
+During childhood and adolescence, the body requires a significant amount of calcium for proper bone growth and development.
 As we age, calcium remains essential for maintaining bone density and preventing age-related bone loss.

 Causes of Calcium Deficiency